CMU-SAFARI/MemBen/README.md

 Benchmark suite containing cache filtered traces for use with [Ramulator](https://github.com/CMU-SAFARI/ramulator/).

-Note that this is a partial release of the benchmarks, and that more benchmarks will be added in the next month.
+Note that this is a partial release of the benchmarks, and that more benchmarks will be added by the end of August 2019.

 *Current version: 0.1.0 (released June 27, 2019)*